Credit Cards Business Credit Cards

 There are some differences between business credit cards versus personal cards, including interest rates.
 However, they typically share the same decision-making factors whether you’re choosing a business or personal credit card for bad credit.

-Consider these factors when deciding how to choose the best credit card for bad credit.
+Here’s what to consider before you choose the best credit card for bad credit.

 Credit score requirements

-If you have bad or poor credit, you shouldn’t go for a credit card that typically has strict credit score requirements.
+If you have bad or poor credit, skip any card that typically has strict credit score requirements.
 This includes credit cards that might require a good or excellent credit score.
+You’re not likely to get approved, and the hard inquiry on your credit report could pull your score down further.

-Rather, it makes sense to focus on credit cards that don’t do a credit check at all or have less strict requirements.
-This could help improve your chances of getting approved for a credit card.
+Rather, it makes sense to focus on credit cards that don’t do a credit check at all or have more lenient requirements.
+This could help improve your chances of getting approved.

 Keep in mind that credit cards that don’t do credit checks often have other ways to determine your creditworthiness or to reduce the risk for credit card issuers.
-For example, most secured credit cards require a security deposit, which is money you put down that acts like your line of credit for your credit card account.
+For example, most secured credit cards will require a security deposit.

 Annual fee